 Alaska offers a variety of quality learning opportunities in rural and community practices throughout the state.
 Alaska’s remoteness from the “lower forty eight” necessitates a more comprehensive health infrastructure and capacity than is usually found in rural areas.
 Alaska’s vast distances create challenges in the delivery of health services providing unique opportunities for medical care.
-Telemedicine and village field visits are a vital part of providing services to our remote locations.
+Telemedicine and village field visits are a vital part of providing services to Alaska’s remote locations.
 Alaska uses more mid-level practitioners per capita than any other state.
 Your Alaska experience can bring new friendships, excellent recreational activities, and a chance to work and learn in the Last Frontier.

-The third and fourth years of the medical school curriculum are comprised of “clerkship” rotations in the various medical specialty areas.
+The third and fourth years of medical school curriculum are comprised of “clerkship” rotations in various medical specialty areas.
 These clerkships may be taken in any of the five WWAMI states.
 Students who choose the “Alaska Track” can take nearly all of these clerkships in Alaska.

 Report and Resources

 - WWAMI Alaska Foundations Website